JuliaSymbolics/SymbolicUtils.jl/README.md

 Our intention is for SymbolicUtils to be useful even for packages with their own custom symbolic types which differ from those offered by SymbolicUtils.
+To this end, SymbolicUtils provides an interface to convert expression tree types which have
+*  an `operation`, (i.e. function to apply)
+* `arguments` which the `operation` is applied to
+* `variable` types which are the atoms from which the expression tree is built
-To this end, SymbolicUtils provides an interface to convert expression trees which have a an `operation`, (i.e. function to apply), `arguments` which the `operation` is applied to, and optionally, a type which should `typeof(operation(arguments...))` should return if it were to be run.
+* optionally, a type which should `typeof(operation(arguments...))` should return if it were to be run.

+SymbolicUtils uses a function `to_symbolic` to convert aribtrarty types to it's own internal types.

-The following functions should be defined for an expression tree type `T` to work with SymbolicUtils.jl
+The following methods should be defined for an expression tree type `T` with symbol types `S` to  work with SymbolicUtils.jl

 #### `istree(x::T)`